marwansabih/the_net/README.md

 trains the network (net) for nr_times with a batch_size bs using the sample with learningrate s using mini gradient batch descent
-clarification: batch_size means that the network will use a batch of batch_size examples drawn randomly form the sample to minimize the training error.
+clarification: batch_size means that the network will use a batch of batch_size examples drawn randomly at once form the sample to minimize the training error.

 -- find_best_fully_connected_net nr_nets training_steps bs width depth sample s